yingquanw/CPSC304-Project/README.md

-This is the UBC Insight project made by Jia Lu, Yingquan Wang and Qiyu Zhou.
+This is the NBA Fan League project made by Jia Lu, Yingquan Wang and Qiyu Zhou.